Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 ### ServiceName

-To set the name of the Windows Services in the registry, specify `/serviceName:ServiceName`.
+To set the name of the Windows services in the registry, specify `/serviceName:ServiceName`.
 By default, the name of the service is the name of the endpoint and the endpoint name is the namespace of the endpoint configuration class.

-Note: The Windows Service name is different from what is displayed in the Windows Service Manager.
+Note: The Windows service name is different from what is displayed in the Windows Service Manager.
 The Windows Service Manager shows the *DisplayName*.

 ### DisplayName

-To set the name of the Windows Service as it is displayed in the Windows Service Manager, specify `/displayName:ServiceDisplayName`.
+To set the name of the Windows service as it is displayed in the Windows Service Manager, specify `/displayName:ServiceDisplayName`.

 If the `/displayName` is not specified, then the default *ServiceName* will be used as the display name and not the provided service name as specified in the `/serviceName` parameter.